-“I prove to you by taking you home.
+“I prove to you when I take you home.
 Please drink your wine.”

-Determined to play hard to get, she clucked her tongue and cocked her head.
+I clucked my tongue and cocked my head.
 “Why?
-So you can get me drunk and my decision making skills go out the window?”
+So you can get me drunk and my decision-making skills go out the window?”

-“No.” He tapped the stem of the glass with his nail, smiling devilishly.
+“No.” Smiling, he tapped the stem of the glass with his nail.
 “Drink to relax, so I can make you my lover.”

 Enjoy a snippet of Christmas Delights, read by Yvonne Nicolas.